In general, registered residential electricity accounts are eligible for the relief.

-The subsidy will be credited directly to the account of each registered residential customer.
-As to whether a tenant can receive and enjoy the subsidy, it will be subject to factors such as whether the premise has a registered meter of CLP, the tenant being a registered customer of CLP as well as the agreement between the tenant and the landlord, with which CLP is not in a right position to intervene.
+The relief will be credited directly to the account of each registered residential customer.
+As to whether a tenant can receive and enjoy the relief, it will be subject to factors such as whether the premise has a registered meter of CLP, the tenant being a registered customer of CLP as well as the agreement between the tenant and the landlord, with which CLP is not in a right position to intervene.

-No, the registered account holder as at the first of the month will be entitled to the full $150 credit.
+No, the registered account holder as at the first of the month will be entitled to the full $50 credit.

-No, the unused subsidy will be voided.
+No, the unused relief will be voided.